use std::sync::Arc;

 - All fields must be

-. - All generic parameters must be
+Clone. - All generic parameters must be

 Can you spot the issue here?
 It's the latter requirement: we cannot just

-, as we cannot assume they are used
+require all generic parameters to be Clone, as we cannot assume they are used

 in such a way that requires them to be cloned.^1

-This applies to practically all builtin derive traits, such as Clone
+This applies to practically all builtin derive traits, such as Clone,

-even Debug
+even Debug.

 What can we do to fix this?